mduerig/json-jerk/README.md

-Flex Json
+Json Jerk
 =========
-Flex Json is a flexible and fast JSON parser.
-Flex Json consists of several composable parts for tokenizing, (un)escaping, parsing, and handling of semantic actions.
+Json Jerk is a flexible and fast JSON parser.
+It consists of several composable parts for tokenizing, (un)escaping, parsing, and handling of semantic actions.
 Furthermore it provides a light weight and type safe object model for JSON documents.

 A simple example
 ----------------